 Spectrum requirements

+The Ma02revCo07 Plan in the frequency band 1452-1479.5 MHz should be retained as it allows terrestrial broadcasting to be implemented in those countries where there is sufficient market demand.

-3.2 Description of application two: Mobile broadband
+application two: Mobile broadband

+Description

 Mobile broadband is a terrestrial radiocommunication system that, by means of connected base stations and mobile station devices, is able of communicating in mobile situations in one or two directions providing various services and applications to end users, including mobile internet, e-entertainment, e-education, e-health and e-learning.

 The trend in consumer devices with smartphones, tablets and dongles has changed the user behaviour in such a way that the traffic is becoming more IP based and asymmetric in terms of download and upload ratio.
 Users download more data than they upload.
 Current spectrum allocations are usually symmetrical for the mobile broadband platform.